peckinc/wordpress-plugin/soundcheck/readme.txt

 = 1.1.0 =
 * Fix broken links to help content
 * Speakable News module to for Google News Producers and Publishers to track when news article highlights are eligible for dictation on Google Home.

+= 1.1.1 =
+* Global settings page to configure speakable structured data
+* More configuration options in the sidebar